temporalio/documentation/docs/typescript/security.md

 - **TLS Encryption** helps encrypt code in transit
 - **Data Converter** helps encrypt code at rest (available soon)

-Temporal Server internally has [additional Security features](/docs/server/security), particularly Authorization.
+Temporal Server internally has [other Security features](/docs/server/security), particularly Authorization.

+An important part of Temporal's security model is that Temporal Server only manages state and time - it never actually sees or runs your Workflow/Activity code.
+Code is hosted by Temporal Workers that you run, and Temporal Server only sees inbound/outbound gRPC messages.
+This eliminates a whole class of problems particularly when providing Temporal to multiple teams in your company, or when working with Temporal Cloud as a customer.

 ## Namespaces